 …Reason and logic, as well as public policy, support the extension of the mitigation of damage requirements to commercial lease settings.
 Such policy considerations include denying the injured party the opportunity to sit idly by and exacerbate damages; discouraging economic and physical waste; and society’s interest in encouraging that vacant property to be put to practical use as soon as possible.

 To protect their own interests, commercial landlords therefore assiduously exert all reasonable efforts to re-lease the vacated premises.
 Engaging one or more commercial brokers and ensuring the space is advertised appropriately at a reasonable, current market price will go a long way to satisfying the landlord’s legal duty to mitigate damages.

 Occasionally, there may be language in the commercial lease agreement that parallels the mitigation of damages rule implied by law.
 In such cases, that language may be dispositive of the issues and should be carefully studied and exploited to the client’s advantage.

 Because freedom of contract permits the parties to deviate from obligation the law otherwise implies, so long as the deviation is not deemed unconscionable or in violation of public policy, Landlords too can, and often do, try to minimize the mitigation rule, in their favor.

-Another option which must be always considered is strategic and timely negotiation with the landlord.
-On a case by case basis, settlement of difficult cases may prove advantageous to all parties involved in the transaction.
+Another option that must be always considered is strategic and timely negotiation with the landlord.
+On a case-by-case basis, settlement of difficult cases may prove advantageous to all parties involved in the transaction.
 The advice of an experienced commercial litigator should prove invaluable in such cases as well for commercial landlords and commercial tenants alike.